9 Critical Skills to Enhance Your Audit Career Path

 3. Business acumen

-In the 2018 North American Pulse of the Internal Audit Profession survey conducted by the IIA’s Audit Executive Center, business acumen was ranked as one of the most desirable skills by CAEs.
+In the 2018 North American Pulse of the Internal Audit Profession survey conducted by the IIA’s Audit Executive Center, business acumen was ranked as one of the most desirable soft audit skills by CAEs.

-In short, professionals with the strongest career paths do not just do their jobs with excellence, but they also connect the dots to articulate the true business impact—which is the information that matters most to other stakeholders.
+In short, audit professionals with the strongest career paths do not just do their jobs with excellence, but their audit plan also connects the dots to articulate the true business impact—which is the information that matters most to other stakeholders.
 CEO and founder of Leading Women, Susan Colantuono, does an excellent job of explaining this concept in her TED talk.

 In any profession, employers want to know that their employees are eager to learn and develop.
 They value people who go above and beyond expectations to advance themselves and their knowledge.

-For internal auditors, the willingness to take initiative and ownership over their own success is crucial.
-Passionately pursuing professional designations, certifications, and Continuing Professional Education (CPE) proves that they are not content to rest on their laurels, but instead, are eager to learn and evolve along with the profession.
+For internal auditors, the willingness to take initiative and ownership over their own success is crucial for developing their audit skill set.
+Passionately pursuing professional designations, certifications, and Continuing Professional Education (CPE) proves that they are not content to rest on their laurels, but instead, are eager to expand their current audit skill set and evolve along with the internal auditor profession.

 For those on the receiving end, audits can be nerve-wracking, and skilled internal auditors must know how to empathize with the emotions of their clients or stakeholders while still maintaining their composure and remaining prudent.